If you thought the 12 Apostles were going to be the only highlight of your Great Ocean Road trip, you’re going to be pleasantly surprised.

 Great for photography and an epic place to catch the sunset, make sure to put this on your list of places to see.

 Lower Kalimna Falls is not the biggest waterfall on the Great Ocean Road but is certainly one of the most unique.
 A large alcove sits underneath a rock ledge where the water trickles, so you can enter the cave and actually watch the falls from behind.

 To see this place, you’ll need to take an easy three-kilometre walk through the Otways bush.

 The gorgeous fishing village of Port Fairy is a good excuse to head further down the Great Ocean Road.
 Giffiths Island is connected to the mainland via a causeway and It makes for an incredible walk.

 The photogenic lighthouse sits at the very tip of the island.
-You’re bound to spot wallabies and maybe even a Southern Right Whale out at sea from June to October.
-Find out more here
+You’re bound to spot wallabies and maybe even a Southern Right Whale out at sea from May to October.

 The three-kilometre return walk to see Beauchamp Falls is challenging but also very rewarding.